Assassination of Olof Palme: "The 33-year-old"

-A Swedish extremist, Victor Gunnarsson (labeled in the media 33-åringen, "the 33-year-old"), was soon arrested for the murder but quickly released, after a dispute between the police and prosecuting attorneys.
+A Swedish activist, Victor Gunnarsson (labeled in the media 33-åringen, "the 33-year-old"), was soon arrested for the murder but quickly released, after a dispute between the police and prosecuting attorneys.
 Gunnarsson had connections to various extremist groups, among these the European Workers Party, the Swedish branch of the LaRouche movement.
 Pamphlets hostile to Palme from the party were found in his home outside Stockholm.

-Gunnarson's body was found in 1993 in the Blue Ridge Mountains, stripped naked and with 2 .22 caliber pistol wounds to the back of the head.
+Gunnarson's body was found in 1993 in the Blue Ridge Mountains of the United States, stripped naked and with two .22 caliber pistol wounds to the back of the head.
 Some conspiracy theories suggest that Gunnarson might have been used by a foreign government, who then later had Gunnarson killed 8 years later in order to leave no trace of the crime.
 A former police officer, Lamont C. Underwood, was convicted of Gunnarson's murder as part of a love triangle.

 GH

 A suspect identified only as GH by the Granskningskommissionen of 1999 was of prime interest during the early investigation.
 This was based on a standard profile used by the police to identify an assassin.
-The conclusion was that the killer had a knowledge of handling light firearms, used a Smith & Wesson of .357 Magnum, which GH at the time possessed.
+The conclusion was that the killer had a knowledge of handling light firearms, such as a Smith & Wesson of .357 Magnum, which GH at the time possessed.
 The suspect was reported to have failed to appear on several police interrogations to testify during the 1990s.
 Later testimonies given by the suspect were deemed untrustworthy; this included the suspect's whereabouts during the night of the assassination and the disposal of firearms.
 He refused to submit his gun, the only registered .357 caliber weapon in the Stockholm region not to be tested, and subsequently claimed to have sold it to an unknown buyer in Kungsträdgården.
 GH had on one occasion had his gun license suspended after shooting his television, arguably after seeing Olof Palme's face on the screen.

 GH has also been convicted for assault, one time for kicking a dog in 1985, and a later incident in 2005 when he assaulted a young man on the metro liner after being harassed.
 In August 2008, GH committed suicide by gunshot after the police rang his doorbell and requested to be let in after being alerted through a phone call by his brother.
 He reportedly had paranoia and depression.

 Police conspiracy

-In an article in the German weekly Die Zeit from March 1995, Klaus-Dieter Knapp presented his view of the assassination as a result of a conspiracy among Swedish right-wing extremist police officers.According to this report, the murderer was identified by two witnesses who happened to be at the scene and who knew the murderer from previous encounters.
+In an article in the German weekly Die Zeit from March 1995, Klaus-Dieter Knapp presented his view of the assassination as a result of a conspiracy among Swedish right-wing extremist police officers.
+According to this report, the murderer was identified by two witnesses who happened to be at the scene and who knew the murderer from previous encounters.